 The scene-setting worked.
 Your students look interested.
 Now what?

-Bring up the energy levels with a quick TEFL warmer.
-We find a short, fun activity that gets students talking in English (and, if you have the space, moving about) works best.
+Bring up the energy levels with a quick TEFL warmer!
+We find a short, fun activity that gets students speaking in English, and getting rid of any excess energy with movement, works best.

 For example, tell students to find someone else in the room who has seen the same film / been out at the weekend / done their homework (complete as appropriate!).
 Or why not ask the class to line up in order based on the length of time it took them to get to school that morning – speaking only in English to work it out.

 It’s amazing how quickly a fun game can transform even the most bored of teenagers into relaxed, engaged students.
-Or, to put it another way, a class who is ready to learn.
+Or, to put it another way, a class that is ready to learn.

 And a scared student is much less likely to learn.

-Your job, as a TEFL teacher, is to make each student feel confident enough to open his or her mouth.
+Your job, as a TEFL teacher, is to make the environment positive and make each student feel confident enough to open his or her mouth.

 Give lots of positive feedback.
 Use simple, clear words to explain activities.
 Include pair and small group tasks to make the lesson less intimidating.
 Make sure your lessons are both fun and challenging.
 And then give even more positive feedback.

-If students understand what they are doing, enjoy what they are doing and are not scared to make mistakes, they are far more likely to want to learn!
+If students understand what they are doing, enjoy themselves and aren’t scared to make mistakes, they are far more likely to want to learn!

 4. Make it personal